wwcodekl/hacktoberfest-2020/README.md

 # Overview

-This project serves as a guide for people who want to try their hand at making a pull request on GitHub.
+This project serves as a guide for people who want to try their hand at making a pull request on GitHub and also a collection of projects and resources of interest.

 In conjuction with Hacktoberfest 2020 organised by Digital Ocean.

+Table of Contents
+- What is Git and Github?
+    - Explore on GitHub
+- Contribution workflow
+    - What you need
+    - The easy way
+    - The regular way
+    - Conflicts!!
+- Final notes
+- Contribute to this project
+- Collection
+    - Projects
+    - Resources

 # What is Git and GitHub?